Azure/autorest.az/doc/faq.md

 ``` yaml
 az extension add --source=<cli-extension-whl-path>
 ```
 If you choose to build the wheel file in the python original way and install the extension with latest az.
-You don't need to clone azure-cli-extension folder at all.
+You don't need to clone either `azure-cli-extensions` or `azure-cli` repo  at all.

 ## what would the clear-output-folder clear
 * Instead of using --output-folder in the command line to specify which folder you want the extension to be generated. we use --azure-cli-extension-folder=path-to-local-azure-cli-extensions-repo now.